 All industries, whether large or small, require lifting equipment (mostly cranes) to lift their heavy loads.
-Now the cranes must be handled with proper care and training because unlike the usual vehicle, they are huge and not just yours but a lot of other people’s life rests on their efficient handling.
+Now the overhead crane failure must be handled with proper care and training because unlike the usual vehicle, they are huge and not just yours but a lot of other people’s life rests on their efficient handling.
 Now, it would seem obvious that people handle a crane well but the statistics suggest otherwise.
-According to the labour statistics, it is estimated that around 44 people were injured and blown to death almost every year between 2011 and 2015 due to crane failures.
+According to the labour statistics, it is estimated that around 44 people were injured and blown to death almost every year between 2011 and 2015 due to overhead crane failures.

 Let’s discuss some failures and risks attached to overhead cranes, to begin with.

 - One of the most common hazards that takes place is the crane overload.
 This is caused due to putting excessive load on the crane than it’s defined capacity.
 This will cause severe damage not only to the machinery but also hamper the lives of the people.